 Remember you can download all USCIS forms for free at www.uscis.gov/forms.

 USCIS is committed to safeguarding the integrity of the immigration process.
 If you knowingly and willfully provide materially false information on Form I-821D, you will be committing a federal felony punishable by a fine, or imprisonment up to five years, or both, under 18 U.S.C.
 Section 1001.
 In addition, individuals may be placed into removal proceedings, face severe penalties provided by law, and be subject to criminal prosecution.

 Sept.
 13, 2016 Update: We are aware that some DACA requestors may have experienced delays receiving their Application Support Center biometrics appointment notices.
 We recently mailed biometrics appointment notices to those whose notices were delayed.
 Most of these appointments will be scheduled during the week of October 24, 2016, and we encourage you to appear at your appointment as scheduled.
 If you need to reschedule an appointment, please follow the instructions on your appointment notice.
 We will only reschedule a biometrics appointment if you have a compelling reason For more information, please refer to our guidance on rescheduling appointments due to reasons such as illness.
-For further information about your DACA request, you may contact the USCIS Customer Contact Center or send us an email from your online account inbox.
+For further information about your DACA request, you may call the USCIS Contact Center or send us an email from your online account inbox.